the top 5 benefits of having a no contract internet plan

 2. You can move house with ease

 Moving house can be a hassle.
-Not only is it draining energy wise, it also leads to a lot of expenses.
+Not only is it draining energy-wise, but it also leads to a lot of expenses.
 From the moving costs, cleaning costs, time away from work, or renovations you have planned, it can be hard to keep up with all the bills.

 3. You will avoid cancellation fees